-THE Simultaneous Localization and Mapping (SLAM) problem deals with the construction of a model of the environment being traversed with an onboard sensor, while at the same time maintaining an estimation of the sensor location within the model [3], [4].
-Solving SLAM is central to the effort of conferring real autonomy to robots and vehicles, but also opens possibilities in applications where a sensor moves with six degrees of freedom, such as augmented reality.
-SLAM has been the subject of much attention since the seminal work in the late 80s [5], [6], [7], [8].
+THE SIMULTANEOUS Localization and Mapping (SLAM) problem deals with the construction of a model of the environment being traversed with an onboard sensor, while at the same time maintaining an estimation of the sensor location within the model [3], [4].
+Solving SLAM is not only central to the effort of conferring real autonomy to robots and vehicles, but also opens possibilities in applications where a sensor moves with 6 DOF, such as augmented reality.
+SLAM has been the subject of much attention since the seminal work in the late 1980s [5]-[8].